sijiasoniachen/sijiasoniachen.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of Connecticut.
+I am an applied microeconomist with research in international trade and political economy.
+My primary work examines the impact of trade remedies and sunset review policies on U.S. trade.
+I work as a research assistant in Dr. Sandro Steinbach's research group and have presented papers at the AAEA, CEA, IATRC, and NEARA.

+I have served as an instructor of record at the University of Connecticut for the senior-level undergraduate course International Trade and Policy, and have ongoing research on economic pedagogy.
+Upcoming presentations include the **2027 ASSA Annual Meeting** and the **2026 SEA Annual Meeting** (Presidential Session), where I will present co-authored work on generative AI in undergraduate economics.

+I am currently on the academic job market.
+My job market paper examines the effects of anti-dumping and countervailing duty implementation on U.S. agricultural imports.

+# I am a Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of Connecticut.
 With an interest in applied microeconomics, my research focuses on international trade, with a particular emphasis on examining the impact of trade remedies and sunset review policies on U.S. trade.
 I work as a research assistant in Dr. Steinbach's research group and have presented papers at the [AAEA](https://www.aaea.org/UserFiles/file/am23-pro-v3-FINAL.pdf), [CEA](https://www.economics.ca/cpages/who-we-are), [ASHEcon](https://ashecon.confex.com/ashecon/2023/meetingapp.cgi/Session/4772), and [NEARA](https://web.cvent.com/event/7b55727c-b6dd-40cd-8844-95df17a095d6/summary).
 I am also an [instructor of record](https://catalog.uconn.edu/directory-of-courses/course/ARE/4476/) at the University of Connecticut for the senior-level undergraduate course [International Trade and Policy](/teaching/).

-I'm currently on the job market and will be presenting my work at the [2025 IATRC](https://iatrc.aaec.vt.edu/annual-meetings/).
+# I'm currently on the job market and will be presenting my work at the [2025 IATRC](https://iatrc.aaec.vt.edu/annual-meetings/).
 My job market paper examines the effects of the implementation of anti-dumping and countervailing duties on US agricultural imports.

 <p>&nbsp;</p>